Español

 Bile duct cancer is more common in Southeast Asia, mostly because a parasitic infection that can cause bile duct cancer is much more common there.

-The chances of survival for patients with bile duct cancer depend to a large extent on its location and how advanced it is when it's found.
+The chances of survival for people with bile duct cancer depend to a large extent on its location and how advanced it is when it's found.
 For more on this, see Survival Statistics for Bile Duct Cancers.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.